-FURTHER ORDERED, that the 2009 Annual Report is to be filed no later than March 31, 2009, and shall include all information previously required by the NDFC in annual updates and detail on the Decommissioning Fund performance through a date that is no less than 30 days prior to the filing of the Annual Report.
+FURTHER ORDERED, that the 2009 Annual Report is to filed no later than March 31, 2009, and shall include all information previously required by the NDFC in annual updates and detail on the Decommissioning Fund performance through a date that is no less than 30 days prior to the filing of the annual report.
 Further, the Annual Report shall present the owners' position, with supporting data, regarding future projected rate of return on equity investments and the investment portfolio of each owner relative to the permissible investments under the Investment Guidelines.
 The Annual Report shall present the Seabrook owners' position regarding the future rates of inflation along with supporting data.
-Further, the Annual Report shall present the Seabrook owners' position regarding the expected earnings on equity investments for all future years, along with supporting data.
-The 2009 Annual Report should include a copy of FPLE's biennial report to the NRC, pursuant to 10 CFR 50.75.
+Further, the Annual Report shall include the Annual Report shall present the Seabrook owners' position regarding the expected earnings on equity investments for all future years, along with supporting data.
+The 2009 Annual Report should include a copy of FPLE's biennial report to the NRC, pursuant to 10 CFR 50.75; and it is